 34.17.6 Intra-Hour Exceptional Dispatches

-For the special case where an Exceptional Dispatch begins in the new hour and the rules above would result in the violation of the resource’s inter-temporal constraint(s), the following rules are applied and the Energy is settled as Exceptional Dispatch Energy as described in Section 11.5.6.
+For the special case where an Exceptional Dispatch begins in the new hour and the rules above would result in the violation of the resource’s inter-temporal constraint(s), the following rules are applied and the Energy is settled as FMM Exceptional Dispatch or RTD Exceptional Dispatch Energy as described in Section 11.5.6.

 (a) If the ramp time is greater than one hour or greater than what can be achieved when RTM receives the constraint, RTM starts the ramp at the earliest possible time and continues Ramping the resource in the new Trading Hour.